-All combustion engines whether petrol, diesel, LPG, methane, hybrid, new or old, over time gather carbon deposits – it is a natural product of partial combustion.
+All combustion engines whether petrol, diesel, LPG, methane, hybrid, new or old, over time gather carbon deposits – it is a natural product of burning fuel.

 A dirty engine is an inefficient one, causing increased vibration and loss of smooth running.
 An ECU will then over fuel to compensate.
 Over fuelling leads to increased fuel consumption (lower MPG) and increased emissions levels.
 A consequence of increased vibration is component wear.

 As emission targets have got stricter over the years the engine components have been developed and added in order to keep the soot within the system rather than passing it out through the exhaust further adding to the consequences of not addressing buildup.

 Increased emissions recirculate around the system causing increased levels of buildup in EGRs, DPFs and inlet manifolds and with higher levels of soot entering the DPF for example this leads to increased frequency of DPF regeneration and severely impacts fuel consumption as a result.

 By cleaning up the source of the dirt (combustion chamber – where the pistons and injector tips are present) you can combat the above and restore the engine efficiency, smoothness and emissions levels.

 Prevention is better than repair!
 If you want to keep your vehicle smooth, quiet, responsive and fuel efficient then do it regularly as a preventative measure.

 Engine Carbon Clean is effective on other hot areas such as turbos and catalytic converters.
 As turbos get dirtier they don’t spool up as easily, cannot breathe as easily and as such power and performance drop off over time and if left long enough lead to turbo issues such as sticking vanes and limp mode issues.